thejsway/thejsway/manuscript/chapter25.md

 It's time to put your Node.js knowledge into practice and create a real-world web server in JavaScript.
 This is often called **back-end programming**.

-> You will build exactly the server that was used in the previous chapters dealing with client-side web development.
+In this chapter, you will build exactly the server that was used in the previous chapters dealing with client-side web development.

+!!! tip

     To test your server code, you can go back to code examples from chapters 22 and 23, and only change the start of the server URL from `https://thejsway-server.herokuapp.com` to your own server URL (which would be `http://localhost:3000` if your server runs on your local machine).

-## TL;DR

-* The Node.js platform is well suited for creating **web servers** in JavaScript, with or without the help of a framework.

-* A **framework** provides a standard way to design and structure an application. **Express** is a common choice for building a web server with Node.

-* In order to respond to requests, an Express app defines **routes** (entry points associated to URLs) and listens to incoming HTTP requests.

-* The main Express method are `get()` to handle a `GET` request, `post()` to handle a `POST` request and `use()` to define a **middleware** (code that runs during the request/response cycle).

-* Incoming form or JSON data can be managed through specialized packages like **multer** and **body-parser**.

-* JavaScript can be used on both the client side (browser) and the server side of a web application.
-This empowers you to create complete **web applications**.

 ## Using a framework

-We saw in the previous chapter that Node.js is a platform for building JavaScript applications outside the browser. as such, Node is well suited for creating **web servers** in JavaScript.

-> As a reminder, a web server is a machine built specially to publish resources on the Web.
+We saw in the [previous chapter](chapter24.md) that Node.js is a platform for building JavaScript applications outside the browser. as such, Node is well suited for creating **web servers** in JavaScript.
+As a reminder, a web server is a machine dedicated to publishing resources on the Web.

 ### About frameworks